khunspoonzi/pyob/README.md

 kor = Country(name="South Korea", iso2="KR", iso3="KOR")
 ```

-We can combine these instances into an object set to represent the two Koreas:
+We can combine these PyOb instances into a PyOb set to represent the two Koreas:

 ```python
 prk + kor